linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 ### 3.3.4  Scaled Dot-Product Attention

-We will now implement scaled dot-product attention as described in [Vaswani et al., 2017] (section 3.2.1).
+We will now implement scaled dot-product attention as described in the original Transformer paper.

 As a preliminary step, the definition of the Attention operation will make use of softmax, an operation that takes an unnormalized vector of scores and turns it into a normalized distribution:
 $$
 \text{softmax}(v)_i = \frac{\exp(v_i)}{\sum_{j=1}^n \exp(v_j)}.
 $$

 Note that $\exp(v_i)$ can become inf for large values (then, $ \text{inf}/\text{inf} = \text{NaN} $).
-We can avoid this by noticing that the softmax operation is invariant to adding any constant $ c $to all inputs.
-We can leverage this property for numerical stability—typically, we will subtract the largest entry of $o_i$ from all elements of $o_i$, making the new largest entry 0.
+We can avoid this by noticing that the softmax operation is invariant to adding any constant $ c $ to all inputs.
+We can leverage this property for numerical stability—typically, we will subtract the largest entry of $ o_i $ from all elements of $ o_i $, making the new largest entry 0.
 You will now implement softmax, using this trick for numerical stability.

->**Problem 3.3.4.1: Implement softmax (1point)**
+>**Problem 3.3.4.1: Implement softmax (2 points)**
 >
->Write a function to apply the softmax operation on a tensor.
-Your function should take two parameters: a tensor and a *dimension i*, and apply softmax to the *i*-th dimension of the input tensor.
+>Write a `softmax` function to apply the softmax operation on a tensor.
+Your function should take two parameters: a tensor and dimension *i*, and apply softmax to the *i*-th dimension of the input tensor.
 >
 >The output tensor should have the same shape as the input tensor, but its *i*-th dimension will now have a normalized probability distribution.
 >